 To my surprise, adding in matcha did lead to a few changes to the base of this recipe.
 For one, this recipe actually calls for less flour than my funfetti cookies.
 That is because, when I used the same amount of flour, my cookies hardly spread and were too puffy/cakey.
 Once, I reduced the flour, this solved the problem and allowed the cookies to spread and get chewy!

 I also tested these matcha cookies with varying amounts of baking powder and baking soda as well.
-While I liked the texture of the cookies with ½ tsp baking soda, ultimately it left a bad aftertaste (from having nothing acidic for the baking soda to interact with) and left the cookies an undesirable brown color inside.
+While I liked the texture of the cookies with ½ teaspoon baking soda, ultimately it left a bad aftertaste (from having nothing acidic for the baking soda to interact with) and left the cookies an undesirable brown color inside.
 Ultimately, I decided using just baking powder was the right move to keep these cookies bright green, chewy yet still soft, and full of matcha flavor.